China's Hainan beach resort expands COVID-19 lockdowns

 BEIJING (AP) — The capital of China’s Hainan province has locked down its residents for 13 hours on Monday as a COVID-19 outbreak grows on the tropical island during the summer school holidays.

-The temporary lockdown of Haikou city from 7 a.m. to 8 p.m. follows an ongoing and indefinite lockdown of the beach resort of Sanya since Saturday — which is confining vacationers to their hotels for a week — and lockdowns that started in four other cities in Hainan on Sunday.
+The temporary lockdown of Haikou city from 7 a.m. to 8 p.m. follows an ongoing and indefinite lockdown of the beach resort of Sanya since Saturday that is confining vacationers to their hotels for a week.
+Four other cities and four counties in Hainan also started lockdowns of two days or more on Sunday and Monday.

 More than 470 new cases were recorded in the province on Sunday, of which 245 did not show symptoms.
 Overall, China reported more than 760 new daily cases, the National Health Commission said Monday.